abundiko/abundiko/README.md

 #  Hello there 👋

-Welcome to my GitHub repository!
-This repository showcases my skills and expertise as a developer/programmer.
-I have been actively involved in the tech industry for a while now, working with various tech teams and startups.
-I'm a Frontend engineer with knowledge of backend and mobile app development, with proficiency in industry leading technologies, including React, Node.js, Flutter, Tailwind CSS, and Express.js.
+Welcome to the GitHub repository of Abundance Ken-Dickson (abundiko).

-- 🌱 I’m currently learning Expo framework
+- I’m currently working on mobile apps with react native and expo
-- 👯 I’m looking to collaborate on opensource projects and frontend-related contracts
+- I’m looking to collaborate on opensource projects and frontend-related contracts
-- ⚡ Fun fact: King Zuva is my main
+- Fun fact: Brawlhalla is the only game I play

 ## Technologies I Work With